aws-samples/sample-one-click-generative-ai-solutions/docs/solutions/comfyui.en.md

 * **AllowedIpV4AddressRanges**: IPv4 address ranges allowed for access (e.g., 10.0.0.100/32, 192.168.0.0/24)
 * **AllowedIpV6AddressRanges**: IPv6 address ranges allowed for access

-## Security Considerations
+!!! warning "Security Considerations"
     For production use, the following security measures are recommended:

     1. **IP Restrictions**: Use `AllowedIpV4AddressRanges` and `AllowedIpV6AddressRanges` to restrict access to specific IP addresses
     2. **Self-Signup Control**: Set `SelfSignUp` to `false` and have administrators create users, or limit email domain by `AllowedSignUpEmailDomains` to allow signups only from specific domains
     3. **Resource Monitoring**: Regularly monitor GPU usage and costs

-## Post-Deployment Setup
+### Post-Deployment Setup

 After clicking the deployment button, you'll receive an `AWS Notification - Subscription Confirmation` email.
 Click the `Confirm subscription` link to start receiving deployment status notifications.